본문 바로가기

 Continuous Rise in the New Year Amid Persistent Dollar Outflows

-Scott Bessent, Secretary of the Treasury of the United States, recently stated that the sharp depreciation of the Korean won does not reflect the fundamentals of the Korean economy.
-Since the beginning of the new year, the won-dollar exchange rate has risen for ten consecutive days, approaching 1,480 won.
+Scott Bessent, Secretary of the Treasury of the United States, recently stated that the sharp depreciation of the Korean won does not align with the fundamentals of the Korean economy.
+The won-dollar exchange rate has risen for ten consecutive days since the start of the new year, approaching 1,480 won.

-According to the Ministry of Economy and Finance on January 14, Koo Yoon-chul, Deputy Prime Minister and Minister of Economy and Finance, met with Secretary Bessent in Washington DC on January 12 (local time) to discuss the recent situation in Korea's foreign exchange market.
-The bilateral meeting took place on the sidelines of the G7 Core Minerals Finance Ministers' Meeting held on the same day.
+According to the Ministry of Economy and Finance on January 14, Koo Yoon-chul, Deputy Prime Minister and Minister of Economy and Finance, met with Secretary Bessent in Washington, D.C. on the 12th (local time) to discuss the recent situation in Korea's foreign exchange market.
+The bilateral meeting took place on the sidelines of the Group of Seven (G7) Core Minerals Finance Ministers' Meeting held on the same day.

-After the meeting, Secretary Bessent posted on the social media platform X, pointing out that the recent decline in the value of the won "does not align with Korea's strong economic fundamentals," and emphasized that "excessive volatility in the foreign exchange market is undesirable."
+After the meeting, Secretary Bessent posted on the social media platform X (formerly Twitter), pointing out that the recent decline in the value of the won "does not correspond with Korea's strong economic fundamentals," and emphasized that "excessive volatility in the foreign exchange market is undesirable."

 He also reaffirmed that "Korea's strong economic performance in key industrial sectors supporting the U.S. economy makes Korea a core partner for the United States in Asia."

-Previously, it was suggested that, as exchange rate policy officials accompanied Deputy Prime Minister Koo on his trip to the United States, related consultations may have been held to address the recent surge in the exchange rate.
+Previously, it was suggested that the presence of foreign exchange policy working-level officials accompanying Deputy Prime Minister Koo on his trip to the United States indicated possible discussions aimed at addressing the recent surge in the exchange rate.

-Since the end of last year, the government has introduced a series of foreign exchange market stabilization measures, including promoting dollar exchanges by export companies, mobilizing the National Pension Service for currency hedging, providing capital gains tax relief for overseas stock investors returning to the domestic market, and exempting foreign exchange soundness charges.
-However, these efforts have not been able to curb the upward trend in the exchange rate.
+Since the end of last year, the government has introduced several foreign exchange market stabilization measures, including promoting dollar exchanges by export companies, mobilizing the National Pension Service for foreign exchange hedging, reducing capital gains tax for returning overseas retail investors, and exempting foreign exchange soundness charges.
+However, these measures have not been able to curb the upward trend of the exchange rate.

 On this day, the won-dollar exchange rate closed at 1,477.5 won in weekly trading, up 3.8 won from the previous trading day.